-- Help yourself to drinks, however don’t snack unless you have been told that it is okay.
+- Help yourself to drinks, however don’t snack unless you’ve been told that it is okay.

-- Always have all doors locked while you are inside and never answer the door when you are home alone in the evenings with the children.
+- Always have all doors locked while you’re inside and never answer the door when you’re home alone in the evenings with the children.

 - Be clear about what time you expect parents to be home.
-If they are running very late remember to charge extra for overtime.
+If they’re running very late remember to charge extra for overtime.

-The best way to find a paper round is to ask local newsagents if they have any vacancies as it is newsagents who organise delivery of papers, rather than the newspaper companies themselves.
-You could also call up or look on websites of local free magazines to see if they the require delivery boys/girls.
+The best way to find a paper round is to ask local newsagents if they have any vacancies.
+This is because it’s newsagents who organise delivery of papers, rather than the newspaper companies themselves.
+You could also call up or look on websites of local free magazines to see if they require delivery boys/girls.
 You can also try local councils and take-away shops to see if they need any leaflets distributing.

 The wage you receive from being doing a paper round depends on how old you are and how many papers you deliver.
 Under 16s don’t have a minimum wage.
 You’re paid weekly, and it could be anything between £5-£20.
-Being a paper boy/girl isn’t a very difficult job, but it’s a job that has to be done rain or shine, and early starts are nearly always required.
+Being a paper boy/girl isn’t a very difficult job, but it’s an all-weather job.
+Also remember that early starts are nearly always required.

-If your child has, or is thinking about doing, a paper round, make sure they have a good quality, water proof coat for bad weather and a reflective jacket for early starts on winter mornings.
+If your child has, or is thinking about doing, a paper round, make sure they have a good quality water-proof coat for bad weather and a reflective jacket for early starts on dark mornings.
 A bike would also be a bonus, and will make the paper round a lot quicker and easier for your child.
 They’ll also need a sturdy backpack – try to avoid letting them use a cross-body messenger style bag, as it’ll get very heavy with the papers and could cause shoulder and back issues.
 With all that taken care of, this is an excellent way for kids to make money.

 Children make lots of money doing jobs that nobody else really wants to do, and that includes washing the car.
-Encourage your child to gather a group of friends, although this means less money as the profits will be split between everyone, extra pairs of hands means they can wash more cars and have more fun doing it.
-You may have to supply buckets, sponges, water and car shampoo/washing up liquid, and a box to put the money in, but these do not have to be brought new especially for the occasion.
+Encourage your child to gather a group of friends.
+Although this means less money as the profits will be split between everyone, extra pairs of hands means they can wash more cars and have more fun doing it.
+You may have to supply buckets, sponges, water and car shampoo/washing up liquid.
+Also bring a box to put the money in.
+These don’t have to be bought new especially for the occasion.
 Use old beach buckets for soapy water and ice cream tubs to keep money in.

-It could be easiest if the kids make flyers first (easy to make on the computer) advertising a car wash, rather than go door to door offering a car washing service, as that way people can come to you.
+It could be easiest if the kids make money with flyers first (easy to make on the computer) advertising a car wash event, rather than go door to door offering a car washing service.
+That way, people can come to you.
 If you want to do it this way, try and organise the event for an evening or weekend, otherwise if you plan it for daytime during the week, people will be at work and will probably have taken their cars with them.

-Employment rights for under 18s are very different from adult workers; working hours, wage, tax and the type of work a child can do all vary depending on what age the working child is.
+Employment rights for under 18s are very different from adult workers.
+Working hours, wages, tax and the type of work a child can do all vary depending on what age the working child is.

 13 and under

-Under13s cannot legally be employed, although they can take part in paid sport or entertainment with permission from your local authority.
+Under 13s cannot legally work.
+Though, they can take part in paid sport or entertainment with permission from your local authority.

-13 years old is the youngest age that any child in the United Kingdom is allowed to undertake paid work.
+13 is the youngest age that any child in the United Kingdom is allowed to undertake paid work.
 Before the age of 13 a child cannot legally be employed.

-Once a child reaches the age of 13, they may be employed to do ‘light work’.
+Once a child reaches the age of 13, they can do ‘light work’.
 This is work which is not likely to affect health, safety or education.
-This includes such jobs as: shop work or taking on a paper round.
+This includes such jobs as shop work or taking on a paper round.
 This ‘light work’ restriction lasts until a child is 16.

-It is advisably that you check with the local authority where your place of work would be to see what restrictions they have about the employment of 13 year olds.
+It’s advisable that you check with the local authority where your place of work would be, to see what restrictions they have about the employment of 13-year-olds.

-At 14 the rules become slightly more relaxed about where and when a child can and cannot work.
-Again, as with 13 year olds, health is a big factor in working regulations and at 14 years-old a child is still restricted to ‘light work’ and cannot work in factories or on a building site.
+At 14, the rules become slightly more relaxed about where and when a child can and cannot work.
+Again, as with 13-year-olds, health is a big factor in working regulations.
+At 14 years old, the law only permits ‘light work’, and they cannot work in factories or on a building site.

 Working hours also change when a child hits 14, and there are some very tight restrictions.
 The main ones are:

-- during term time, a child can only work for five hours on Saturdays
+- also at term time, a child can only work for five hours on Saturdays.

-Until a child is 16 education takes priority over employment in a child’s life.
+Until a child is 16, education takes priority over employment in a child’s life.
 The law doesn’t permit any work that interferes with school time.
 Always keep this in mind when looking for ways kids can make money!

-- A 15 or 16 year old can work during the week but not for more than 2 hours on any school day, or for more than 12 hours in any school week
+- A 15- or 16-year-old can work during the week but not for more than two hours on any school day, or for more than 12 hours in any school week.

-Because you’ve reached school leaving age, you may find that employers may be more willing to offer you part-time or full-time employment.
-You’re also not limited to just ‘light work’, so you’ll be allowed to work in places like a busy shop, restaurant kitchen or as a waiter or waitress.
+Because the rules become more relaxed at this point, a part-time student might have enough time to start doing more work.
+You’re also not limited to just ‘light work’, so you’re allowed to work in places like a busy shop, restaurant kitchen or as a waiter or waitress.

-At 16 everybody starts paying National Insurance, which, if you earn between £1.39 and £8.17 per week is deducted from your earnings at a rate of 12%.
+At 16 everybody starts paying National Insurance, but only if they earn over £166 a week.
 More about National Insurance can be found here.

 If you’re a student, you still pay tax on your income unless all of the following apply:

-You can ask an employer for form P38S Student Employees which means tax won’t be deducted from your earnings.
-National Insurance will still be deducted if you earn more than £1.39 a week.
+You can ask an employer for form P38(S) (Student Employees), which means tax won’t be deducted from your earnings.